IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 The **Analyse reachability** button will check whether any parts of a contract will never be executed, however participants interact with it.

+The **Analyse for refunds on Close** will check whether it is possible for any of the ``Close`` constructs to refund funds, or whether at every ``Close`` all the funds in the contract have already been refunded.

-Use the Marlowe Playground to interact with the ``escrow`` contract in the various scenarios discussed in the tutorial on :ref:`using Marlowe <using-marlowe>`.
+Use the Marlowe Playground to interact with the example contracts and, in particular try the contracts with different parameter values, and also modify them in various ways to see how contracts can fail to meet the analysis.

-Explore making some changes to the contract and interactions with those modified contracts.

-Use the Marlowe Playground to explore the other examples presented in
-there: the deposit incentive contract, and the crowd-funding example.